Topological edge states in two-dimensional $\mathbb{Z}_4$ Potts paramagnet protected by the $\mathbb{Z}_4^{\times 3}$ symmetry: Conclusion

 \section{Conclusion}

-We have studied $Z_4^{\times 3}$ Potts model in paramagnetic phase and constructed one set of its seven $Z_4^7 $ SPT phases defined by the cohomology group $H^3(Z_4^{\times 3}, U(1))=Z_4^{\times 7}$.
-In particular, we focused on the diagonal action of the symmetry, where each site of the triangular lattice hosts three Potts variables—each transforming under a different copy of $Z_4$.
-Using this setup, we explicitly constructed the corresponding $Z_4$ cocycles that generate all SPT phases of $Z_4$.
+We have studied $\mathbb{Z}_4^{\times 3}$ Potts model in paramagnetic phase and constructed one set of its seven $\mathbb{Z}_4^{\times 7} $ SPT phases defined by the cohomology group $H^3(\mathbb{Z}_4^{\times 3}, U(1))=\mathbb{Z}_4^{\times 7}$.
+In particular, we focused on the diagonal action of the symmetry, where each site of the triangular lattice hosts three Potts variables—each transforming under a different copy of $\mathbb{Z}_4$.
+Using this setup, we explicitly constructed the corresponding $\mathbb{Z}_4$ cocycles that generate all SPT phases of $\mathbb{Z}_4$.
 More precisely, we focused on the antisymmetrized $\omega_3^a$ in Eq.~(\ref{wa}), which is designed to satisfy the antisymmetry constraint Eq.~(\ref{nu-asym}) needed for a shape-independent edge Hamiltonian.
 As indicated by $R[\omega_3^a]=-1$, this representative is naturally interpreted as an order-two element within the ``colorless" $\mathbb{Z}_4$ factor, and extending the construction to a full set of seven independent generators of $H^3(\mathbb{Z}_4^{\times 3},U(1))$ (and to other order-four representatives) is left for future work.

-We have also formulated a gapless edge state chain model with symmetry $Z_4$, which is a hallmark of nontrivial SPT phase.
-Numerically we found the central charge of this edge states $c\simeq 11/5$ and the boundary scaling dimension in a single chiral sector $h^{(\mathrm{b})}_1 \approx 0.04$.
+We have also formulated a gapless edge-state chain model with symmetry $\mathbb{Z}_4$, which is a hallmark of a nontrivial SPT phase.
+Numerically, we found that the central charge of these edge states is $c\simeq 11/5$ and the boundary scaling dimension in a single chiral sector is $h^{(\mathrm{b})}_1 \approx 0.04$.
 Our central charge estimate is compatible with the $SU(3)_3/SU(2)_3$ coset CFT, which has an exact $c=11/5$.
 Verifying the continuum theory beyond the central charge involves a systematic comparison of the low-energy spectrum with the expected conformal towers, including symmetry-resolved sectors and degeneracies, and ideally additional periodic-boundary data.
 Finally, since our gap analysis is based on an open chain, the exponent we find should be considered a boundary scaling dimension; identifying $(h,\bar h)$ in the bulk requires periodic spectra with momentum resolution.